Rishabh3112002/Rishabh3112002/README.md

 ---

 ### :man_technologist: About Me:
-I am a motivated and detail-oriented Software Developer with 1+ years of work experience in developing AI and ML models and APIs.
+I am a motivated and detail-oriented Software Developer with 2+ years of work experience in developing scalable solution.

-- :telescope: I’m working as a AI Engineer Intern and contributing to developing scalable AI and API.
+- :telescope: I’m working as a Software Engineer and contributing to developing scalable solutions.

 - :seedling: Exploring Web Development, Cloud Computing and automation.